 The Titan Loadable Olympic Dumbbell Handles are a great addition to any at home gym as a universal tool to target many muscle groups.
 They are built to last, and their added knurled grip is great for pushing through the end of a workout preventing any slipping.
 Would not recommend it for a beginner.
 These dumbbells are built for compound weight and are best for someone with more experience in strength training that may already have Olympic style weights on hand.

 Adjustable weights aren’t limited to proprietary designs.
 Loadable dumbbells use the Olympic plates you already own and use regularly on your barbells and can go as heavy as you could ever lift.
-I used to have the Rogue DB-15 Loadable Dumbbells in this spot, but recently decided that the Titan handles take the pick due to the better pricing and free shipping Titan offers (these handles cost $99, the Rogue handles start around $135).
+These Titan handles have killer value and take this pick due to the great pricing and free shipping Titan offers (these handles cost $99).

 GGR Head of Content Kate Meier, a certified personal trainer and competitive weightlifter, has had these handles in her garage gym for nearly two years.